12 TIPS FOR EATING VEGAN ON A BUDGET

 10. Remember the basics

 Simple meals rock!
-Baked potatoes, grilled cheese, and tomato soup are popular for a reason; easy, healthy, cheap, and loved by all the family.
+Baked potatoes, grilled cheese, and tomato soup are popular for a reason; easy, healthy, cheap, and loved by the whole family.
 They’re our “too tired to think” meals and the perfect comfort food.

 11. Don’t ignore frozen vegetables